Blisworth: Administration

 The local council is currently governed by West Northamptonshire council.
-Prior to local government reform in 2021 the local district council was South Northamptonshire Council (SNC) where Blisworth was in Blisworth and Roade ward together with the small hamlet of Courteenhall.
+Before local government reform in 2021 the local district council was South Northamptonshire Council (SNC) where Blisworth was in Blisworth and Roade ward together with the small hamlet of Courteenhall.
 The ward elected two members, the last ones being from the Conservative Party.
 From the 2013 election until its abolition, the parish was in the division of Bugbrook of Northamptonshire County Council (NCC) with one member, who was also Conservative.
 There is also a local Parish Council with eleven elected members.

-The parliamentary constituency was Daventry prior to the 2010 general election the Boundary Commission put the village in the new parliamentary constituency of South Northamptonshire.
+The parliamentary constituency was Daventry before the 2010 general election, when the Boundary Commission put the village in the new parliamentary constituency of South Northamptonshire.

 Facilities

 The village has its own primary school, Blisworth Community Primary School, with around 200 children.
 The school takes in a number of children from surrounding areas including the southern outskirts of Northampton.
 The local secondary school is Elizabeth Woodville School with sites in Roade and Deanshanger.
 Apart from Blisworth, the catchment area includes Collingtree, Hardingstone, Hackleton, Stoke Bruerne and several other villages.

 There is a small supermarket/post-office/newsagent, being the only shop.
 There is a modern well-equipped doctor's surgery in Stoke Road serving several surrounding villages as well as Blisworth itself.

 The village has a pub, The Royal Oak.
 A second pub, The Sun, Moon and Stars, near the canal closed at least 50 years ago.
 A third pub, the Grafton Arms, is now a private dwelling.
 After several years of neglect the listed building was the subject of a compulsory purchase order by South Northants Council in 2007 and may now be restored partly for accommodation and perhaps some community use.
 There is also a hotel – The Walnut Tree Inn – which was the original Blisworth Station Hotel.
 It is opposite the site of the former station.

 The village has two churches, one Church of England, where the church parish includes Stoke Bruerne and the other a Baptist Chapel.
 The Baptist Chapel was enlarged in 1871.

 Blisworth also has a football club, Blisworth F.C.

 There is an annual Canal Festival held in the village every August, held to help celebrate the part that the canal has played in Blisworth's history.
 This festival is organised by the Blisworth Canal Partnership whose aims are to promote, maintain and improve Blisworth's Canal environment.